Blue Mountains Australian Wildlife

 Kangaroos are most easily spotted at dawn and dusk.
 While there are kangaroos throughout the Blue Mountains they are not hopping down the main street, or lazing on every corner.
 You will need to go looking for them.

-The most easily accessed location to see wild kangaroos is at Euroka Clearing in the Blue Mountains National Park at Glenbrook at the foot of the mountains.
+The most easily accessed location to see wild kangaroos is at Euroka Clearing in the Blue Mountains National Park at Glenbrook at the foot of the mountains, and Megalong Valley on the western side of the mountains.
 Dawn and dusk bring the kangaroos out onto the grassland where they are easy to spot as they relax and feed on the grass.
 While they are around all day, they tend to shade in the bushland during the heat of the day which can make them difficult to see.

 Many areas of the Blue Mountains offer the opportunity to spot wallabies, a small macropod marsupial, which looks like a smaller version of a kangaroo.
 If you go for an early morning bushwalk, listen for the distinctive thud, thud of a retreating wallaby.